 |Community: While you will receive no professional technical support the way a website builder offers it, there are thousands and thousands of programmers who specialize in WordPress.|

 How Do You Set Up WordPress, and Where Do You Get a Domain?

 Basically, you can install WordPress using any hosting service that offers PHP and MySQL support.
 It gets even easier if your web host offers a special WordPress package.
 Such plans usually start at $4 to $7, which makes cheap WordPress hosting the same price as your run-of-the-mill website builder.
 Often times, a domain and e-mail addresses will be included.

 DreamHost: Affordable provider with notable performance

-DreamHost is one of the most affordable hosting providers you’ll find.
+DreamHost is one of the most affordable web hosting providers you’ll find.
 Even if their shared hosting plans lack some of the most advanced features like staging areas and Git repositories, they are very generous in terms of storage and bandwidth.
-On top that, DreamHost was one of the better performing providers in our tests.
+On top of that, DreamHost was one of the better performing providers in our tests.

 SiteGround: A Player for Serious Projects